Lightning vs Rangers Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 07)

 Tampa Bay vs. New York Prop Picks (AI)

-AI algorithm Remi is pouring through tons of stats on each line.
-In fact, anytime the Lightning and Rangers play there’s always several intriguing observations to key in on.
-Not to mention games played at Madison Square Garden in Apr almost always follow normal, predictable patterns.
+Remi is pouring through mountains of datapoints on each team.
+In fact, anytime the Lightning and Rangers play there’s always several intriguing angles to key in on.
+Not to mention games played at Madison Square Garden in Apr can often follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: J. Guentzel over 2.5 Shots on Goal.